 SQL Databases

-Nostrify can store events in Postgres, SQLite, and more thanks to Kysely.
+Nostrify can store events in a variety of SQL databases thanks to Kysely.

-Both classes accepts a Kysely instance and then execute queries on it.
-First create a Kysely instance and connect it to whichever database you choose, then pass it to a Nostrify storage class.
+First create a Kysely instance and connect it to whichever database you choose, then pass it to NDatabase.

 import { NDatabase } from '@nostrify/db';